 I can cut with my left hand, but if you find this difficult, rotate your fabric after squaring it up.

-If you have a Stripology Ruler, use that after you have squared up your fabric.
-I don't have one yet.
-I am currently awaiting its arrival!
+If you have a Stripology Ruler, use it after you have squared up your fabric.
+I don't have one yet, but I am currently awaiting its arrival!

 Here is my hack for cutting strips without a Stripology Ruler.